dashincubator/dash-incubator-app/rules.md

    </td>
   </tr>
   <tr>
-   <td><strong>Completed</strong>
+   <td><strong>Finished</strong>
    </td>
    <td>The task user created a claim that was approved by an Admin
    </td>
-   <td>Task Number, Description, Reward, Due Date, Member exist, where Completed equals True
+   <td>Task Number, Description, Reward, Due Date, Member exist, where Finished equals True
    </td>
   </tr>
 </table>

-For Project and Service Tasks, users can reserve Unassigned Tasks, which means that an Admin will assign a Member to the Task exclusively along with a due date for the work to be completed.
+For Project and Service Tasks, users can reserve Unassigned Tasks, which means that an Admin will assign a Member to the Task exclusively along with a due date for the work to be finished.

 For Job Tasks, no reservations are available, meaning Assigned and Overdue states are not applicable.

-Once the work is complete, the Member can claim the reward for the task by leaving a comment on the Card referencing the task(s).
+Once the task is finished, the Member can claim the reward for the task by leaving a comment on the Card referencing the task(s).

 ### 2.3.3 Reserving a Task